ChilliCream/workshops/crypto/docs/docs/02-Hot Chocolate/05-Mutations.md

 ![Banana Cake Pop - Refresh Schema](./images/example2-part1-bcp1.png)

-Next, lets head over to the `Schema Reference` tab to explore the schema and navigate to the `Mutation` type.
+Next, let's head over to the `Schema Reference` tab to explore the schema and navigate to the `Mutation` type.

 ![Banana Cake Pop - Refresh Schema](./images/example4-bcp3.png)

-When we drill in to the mutation with the column-view we can see that we now have an additional `errors` field which returns a list of `AssetToWatchListError` unions.
-Like we do with the payload and input type we generated now an error union.
+When we drill into the mutation with the column-view, we can see that we now have an additional `errors` field, which returns a list of `AssetToWatchListError` unions.
+Like we do with the payload and input type, **Hot Chocolate** generated an error union.

 ![Banana Cake Pop - Refresh Schema](./images/example4-bcp4.png)

 The error union represents a set of domain errors that can happen when executing this particular mutation.
-With this we can now change our mutation request to not only query the changed state but also for the errors that might have happened.
+With this, we can now change our mutation request to retrieve the watchlist and the errors that might have happened.

-Head over to the operations tab an add the following mutation request.
+Head over to the operations tab and add the following mutation request.

 ```graphql
 mutation {